ktor-doc-jp/ktor-doc-jp/pages/advanced/features.md

 `CustomFeature` is a feature instance class, which should be immutable to avoid unintended side-effects in a highly concurrent environment.
 Feature implementation should be thread-safe as it will be called from multiple threads.

-`Configuration` instance is handed to the user installation script and allows for feature configuration.
+The `Configuration` instance is handed to the user installation script and allows the feature configuration.

-`Feature` companion object conforms to Ktor API and wires things together.
+The `Feature` companion object conforms to Ktor API and connects things together.

-Feature can be installed with the standard `install` function:
+A feature can be installed with the standard `install` function:

 ```kotlin
 fun Application.main() {